+27 083 286 7350

 Healthcare rollouts: Clinics in villages underfunded compared to city hospitals.

-Transport planning: No inclusion of rural rail and road links that connect communities to economic hubs.
+Transport planning: Lack of inclusion of rural rail and road links that connect communities to economic hubs.

 Consumer in front of shop